Performing Trade Studies Using Analyzer

 1. Click Dimensions in the menu on the left.

-2. Open the z shortcut menu.
+2. Open the z drop-down menu.

 3. Select Average.

-6. Contour plot
+5. Contour plot

 The contour plot indicates that, regardless of altitude, the likely optimal inclination for the best average coverage time is around 90 degrees and the altitude is somewhere between 6800 and 7000 kilometers.

-Create a 3D Scatter Plot
+Create a 3D Scatter Plot.

 1. Click Add View on the Contour Plot toolbar.